StrombergNLP/strombergnlp/content/home/welcome.md

   css_class:
 ---

-Strømberg NLP is a natural language processing research unit led at the IT University of Copenhagen, as part of the [ITU NLP](https://nlp.itu.dk/) research group.
-We consist of grad students, research assistants, PhD fellows, and postdoctoral researchers.
+Strømberg NLP is a research unit at the IT University of Copenhagen.
+We consist of grad students, research assistants, PhD fellows, and postdoctoral researchers, working in machine learning and natural language processing.